glandfried/honestBeliefs/README.md

 ![montyHall_1](./figures/montyHall_1.png)

 which represents a relative preference for the middle box.
-But if we really don't have any information regarding where the gift is, we will easily agree that there is no reason to have a preference for any of the options.
+But if we really don't have any information regarding where the gift is, there is no reason to have a preference for any of the options, which will undoubtedly make us agree with the following belief distribution.

 ![montyHall_2](./figures/montyHall_2.png)

-**This type of belief distributions, which allow intersubjective agreement, we will call _honest belief_**.
+**This type of belief distributions, which allow intersubjective agreement, we will call it _honest belief_**.
-Honest beliefs are the ones that maximize uncertainty given the available information.
+Honest beliefs are the ones that maximize uncertainty, remaining consistent with the available information.
-In this case, having no prior information, we divide the belief equally.
+In this case, having no prior information, we just divide the belief equally.
+This is an old principle known as "indifference".
 But how do we update beliefs honestly when we receive new information?

 ![montyHall_3](./figures/montyHall_3.png)

-Here we receive the information that the gift is not in the middle box, which allows us to assign belief 0 to it.
+Here we receive the data that the gift is not in the middle box, which allows us to assign belief 0 to it.
-To update the belief of the rest of the boxes we need to interpret what the hint is telling us.
+However, to update the belief of the rest of the boxes we need to interpret what the hint is telling us.
-Suppose the clue depends on where the gift is, it tells us where there is no gift.
+Suppose the clue depends on where the gift is, it can only tell us where the gift is not.
 We can represent this relationship with the following causal model.

 ![modelo_causal_0](./figures/modelo_causal_0.png)

-Following the principle of indifference that we used previously to define the honest belief distribution, we now divide our belief equally along the paths of the causal model.
+Following the principle of indifference on which we relied earlier, we now divide our belief equally among the forks of the causal model paths.

 ![modelo_causal_0_caminos](./figures/modelo_causal_0_caminos.png)